Be Certain Your Application Confirms You Are Eligible for New Jersey Medicaid Before You File

 Why Seek Legal Advice Before You File a Medicaid Application in New Jersey?

 As life expectancies and long-term care costs continue to rise, the challenge quickly becomes how to pay for these services.
 Many people cannot afford to pay $8,500 to $13,000 per month or more for the cost of a nursing home, assisted living or home-based care, and those who can pay for a while may find their life savings wiped out in a matter of months, rather than years.

 Fortunately, the NJ Medicaid Program can help.
 In fact, in our lifetime, Medicaid has become the long-term care insurance of the middle class.
-But eligibility to receive Medicaid benefits requires that you pass certain tests on the amount of income and assets you have.
+But eligibility to receive Medicaid benefits requires that you pass certain eligibility tests involving your income and assets.

 Applying for Medicaid Eligibility For Long Term Care in NJ (Part I)